MiloTruck/CTF-Archive/Timisoara CTF 2019 Qualification Round/Reversing/Pipes [200]/README.md

 **Category:** Reversing

 ## Write-up
 As usual, first we decompile the binary using Ghidra for analysis.
-The code below is the important parts of the decompilation:
+The code below are the important parts of the decompilation:

 **rol** function:
 ```c